marcpage/libernet/README.md

 * Old [Trust](#trust) lists (determine by timestamp)
 * [Merged Karma blocks](#choosing-a-transaction-block-to-add-your-transaction)

+Each node determines its own list of identifiers to delete and does not share this list with other nodes.
+This prevents a bad actor from sharing with everyone that some data needs to be deleted.

 ## Data Matching

-Data can be matched to other data by adding random data until the first hex digits (or in some cases the last hex digits) of the hashes match.
+Data can be matched to other data by adding random data until the first hex digits ([or in some cases the last hex digits](#karma)) of the hashes match.
 Data can be requested by exact hash, or by "similar to" search.
 The more digits that match, the more time (in general) and expense and, therefore, the higher the priority or value of the match.
 When searching "similar to" each node may drop lower priority items if the number of items being returned is "large".